davidsbatista/davidsbatista.net/_posts/2018-03-31-SentenceClassificationConvNets.md

  $p_i = [words_{1:m}:pos_{1:m}:shapes_{1:m}]$.
 </center>

-__NOTE__: each channel can still have different convolutions, for instance, applying different context windows over words, pos-tags or shapes.
+__NOTE__: each channel can still have different convolutions that read the source document using different kernel sizes, for instance, applying different context windows over words, pos-tags or shapes.

 ### __Pooling__